nbicocchi/MLOps/README.md

 [M10 MLOps](modules/mlops)
 * MLOps and their benefits in distributed contexts
+* Tracking ML experiments with MLFlow
-* Automating model observability with EvidentlyAI
+* Observing ML models in production with EvidentlyAI